wilsonwu/wilsonwu/content/en/blog/2025/deploy-deepseek-r1-on-azure/index.md

 ---
-title: "Easily Deploy DeepSeek-R1 with Azure AI Foundry"
+title: "Easily Deploy and use DeepSeek-R1 with Azure AI Foundry"
 description:
 publishdate: 2025-02-10
 attribution: "Wilson Wu"